Generate-Then-Validate: A Novel Question Generation Approach Using Small Language Models

 \subsection{Ablation Study}

 When describing the design of our evaluation studies in Section~\ref{sec: evaluation}, we brought up a seemingly arbitrary choice of using a probability threshold of 90\% in the answer confidence evaluation (Section~\ref{sec: ans_conf}).
 This choice was based on our intuition that a high-confidence threshold would help remove low-quality questions, but we did not have empirical evidence to support this intuition.
 More fundamentally, are the two elaborate validation steps after syntactic filtering, namely, answer confidence evaluation and LO alignment check, really necessary?
 Could we have achieved similar results with only syntactic filtering?
 These are important questions to investigate as they can reinforce or challenge our design choices and inform future improvements.

-To better understand how each step in the validation stage had contributed, we conducted an ablation study.
-We created three additional evaluation sets by progressively applying the three validation steps to the original candidate pool of 8,200 generated MCQs: \begin{itemize} \item \textbf{Version A (Step 1)}: This version includes the 6,043 MCQs that passed only the \emph{syntactic filtering} step. \item \textbf{Version B (Step 1 + Step 2)}: This version includes a subset of Version A that also passed the \emph{answer confidence evaluation} step at varying probability thresholds, from 20\% to 95\% in increments of 5 percentage points. \item \textbf{Version C (Step 1 + Step 2 + Step 3)}: This version includes a subset of Version B that also passed the \emph{learning-objective alignment check} step, again at varying probability thresholds from 20\% to 95\%. \end{itemize}
+To better understand how each step of the validation stage had contributed, we conducted an ablation study.
+We created three additional evaluation sets by progressively applying the three validation steps to the original candidate pool of 8,200 generated MCQs: \begin{itemize}[leftmargin=*] \item \textbf{Version A (Step 1)}: This version includes the 6,043 MCQs that passed only the \emph{syntactic filtering} step. \item \textbf{Version B (Step 1 + Step 2)}: This version includes a subset of Version A that also passed the \emph{answer confidence evaluation} step at varying probability thresholds, from 20\% to 95\% in increments of 5 percentage points. \item \textbf{Version C (Step 1 + Step 2 + Step 3)}: This version includes a subset of Version B that also passed the \emph{learning-objective alignment check} step, again at varying probability thresholds from 20\% to 95\%. \end{itemize}